spetrosi/release_automation_devconf2023/README.md

 </style>

 ### Where to maintain the spec file?
-If upstream, any Fedora changes will get overwritten.
+If in GitHub repo, any Fedora changes will get overwritten.
 Solution:
 - keep spec file in Fedora
 - fetch it from there before creating the update